 Michael J. Madison,

 Law as Design: Objects, Concepts, and Digital Things,

 Available at: https://scholarship.law.pitt.edu/fac_articles/211

-Antitrust and Trade Regulation Commons, Contracts Commons, Entrepreneurial and Small Business Operations Commons, Intellectual Property Law Commons, Law and Society Commons, Technology and Innovation Commons
+Antitrust and Trade Regulation Commons, Contracts Commons, Entrepreneurial and Small Business Operations Commons, Intellectual Property Law Commons, Law and Economics Commons, Law and Society Commons, Political Economy Commons, Property Law and Real Estate Commons, Science and Technology Studies Commons, Technology and Innovation Commons, Theory, Knowledge and Science Commons